Surakshaajith/simple-ocr-opencv/README.md

 How to use
 ==========

-1. Make grounding.
-Example: `example_grounding.py`
+1. Make grounding: `example_grounding.py`
-2. Do training and classification.
-Example: `example.py`
+2. Do training and classification: `example.py`
 3. Make grounding for a CAPTCHA: `example_captcha_grounding.py`
 4. Try to get other image files grounded, trained, and classified.